pandas-dev/pandas/doc/source/user_guide/reshaping.rst

 Computing indicator / dummy variables
 -------------------------------------

-To convert a categorical variable into a "dummy" or "indicator" :class:`DataFrame`, for example a column in a :class:`DataFrame` (a :class:`Series`) which has ``k`` distinct values, can derive a :class:`DataFrame` containing ``k`` columns of 1s and 0s using :func:`~pandas.get_dummies`:
+To convert categorical variables of a :class:`Series` into a "dummy" or "indicator", :func:`~pandas.get_dummies` creates a new :class:`DataFrame` with columns of the unique variables and the values representing the presence of those variables per row.

 .. ipython:: python

    df = pd.DataFrame({"key": list("bbacab"), "data1": range(6)})

    pd.get_dummies(df["key"])
+   df["key"].str.get_dummies()

-Sometimes it's useful to prefix the column names, for example when merging the result with the original :class:`DataFrame`:
+``prefix`` adds a prefix to the the column names which is useful for merging the result with the original :class:`DataFrame`:

 .. ipython:: python